CHTC/chtc-website-source/docker-build.md

 Create a blank text file.
-Because of the way Docker builds images, you should create a separate folder for each new images you create with the appropriate Dockerfile inside.
+Because of the way Docker builds images, you should create a separate folder for each new image you create with the appropriate Dockerfile inside.
 You can call the file whatever you want, but the convention is to use the name `Dockerfile`, with no file extension.